 Childcare costs in Auckland are slightly above the average childcare costs across New Zealand.
-Specifically, the average babysitting rate in Auckland is $18.32 per hour.
-This is 33 cents higher than the average of $17.99 per hour.
-The cost of babysitting in Auckland has risen nearly 40 cents since last year, 2020.
+Specifically, the average babysitting rate in Auckland is $19.86 per hour.
+This is 22 cents higher than the average of $19.64 per hour and $1.54 higher than last years average of $18.32.
+The cost of babysitting in Auckland has risen nearly 2 dollars since 2020.

 Babysitting rates in Wellington

 Wondering how much a babysitter costs in Wellington?
 Babysitters in Wellington are paid on average slightly less than those in Auckland.
-The average babysitting rate in Wellington is $18.12, 13 cents above the country wide average.
-This is upwards of a 40 cent increase from the $17.69/hour for babysitting in Wellington in 2020.
+The average babysitting rate in Wellington is $19.77, 13 cents above the country wide average.
+This is an increase of $1.65 compared to 2021's average hourly babysitting cost in Wellington ($18.12).
+Similarly, Wellington is experiencing an increase in babysitting cost of around $2 per hour, compared to 2020 ($17.69/hour).

 Babysitting rates in Christchurch

 And, what do you pay a babysitter per hour in Christchurch?
-Here, the average babysitting rates are $17.81, which is 18 cents below the average across New Zealand.
-While still below the nationwide average, this is still nearly a 60 cent increase from the cost of babysitting in Christchurch in 2020, ($17.23/hour).
+Here, the average babysitting rates are $19.43, which is 21 cents below the average across New Zealand.
+While still below the nationwide average, this is still around a $1.60 cent increase from the cost of babysitting in Christchurch in 2021, ($17.81), and around a $2.20 increase since 2020 ($17.23/hour).

 Interested in how much the average babysitter is paid in other areas around New Zealand?
 Have a look at our infographic for more detailed information!

-View the infographic for average costs of babysitting from last year here: babysitting rate nz 2020
+View and download the infographics for average costs of babysitting from previous years here:

 Do keep in mind that this is simply the average babysitting rate.
 Other factors such as the number of children, additional tasks, and amount of experience also have an impact on how much a babysitter may cost.
 Want to learn more about how exactly these factors can impact the babysitting rate?
 Read more about determining how much to pay the babysitter below!

 When determining how much to pay the babysitter it is important to first look at the minimum wage and how it applies to the situation.
 With this, you can see what a person of a certain age is legally entitled to earn.
-In New Zealand, as of the beginning of 2021 the minimum wage is $15.12 for starting out workers or training workers and $18.90 for adult workers.
-However, on April 1st, 2021 the minimum wage increases to $16.00/hour for starting out or training workers and $20.00 for adult workers.
-Source: (https://www.employment.govt.nz/hours-and-wages/pay/minimum-wage/minimum-wage-rates/)
+In New Zealand, as of the beginning of 2021 the minimum wage was $15.12 for starting out workers or training workers and $18.90 for adult workers.
+However, on April 1st, 2021 the minimum wage increased to $16.00/hour for starting out or training workers and $20.00 for adult workers.

-The average babysitting rate of $17.99 takes into account both starting out workers and adult workers, with wages ranging up to $25/hour or more for older, more experienced babysitters and nannies.
+The average babysitting rate of $19.64 takes into account both starting out workers and adult workers, with wages ranging up to around $30/hour for older, more experienced babysitters and nannies.